pankdhnd/ansible/NOTES.md

 tasks:
   - name: Copy and unpack tar file
     unarchive:
       src: /home/pankaj/data/nodejs-app-1.0.0.tgz   #Source is local machine.
-Unarchieve will copy file to remote, and will then untar it.
+Unarchieve will copy file to remote, and will then un-tar it.
       dest: /home/pankaj
 ```